NordicESMhub/OsloCTM3/README.md

 > export INPUT_OCTM3=/work/projects/cicero/ctm_input/Indata_CTM3

 Make sure you are member of the group "gf-ozone" and have access to

-> /projects/researchers/researchers01/sfalk/input/ctm_input/
+> ls /projects/researchers/researchers01/sfalk/input/ctm_input/

 +++
 To run the example ("c3run_example.job") in c3run
 +++

+Open c3run_example.job in an editor of your choice (e.g., emacs, vi, gedit) and get familiar with it.
+You do not have to change much to run the example.
+In line 8, replace $PROJECT with your project number:

+> #SBATCH --account=$PROJECT

+Save this change but remember do not commit it to git-hub!
+Now change to your work directory:

 > cd $WORK

+Create a new directory - it should have the same name as is given in line 5 of c3run_example.job - and change to it:

 > mkdir C3RUN_example

 > cd C3RUN_example

-Open c3run_example.job in an editor of your choice (e.g., emacs, vi, gedit) and get familiar with it.
-You should not have to change anything to run the example.

-Finally send the model to the batch system
+Finally send the model to the batch system of abel:

 > sbatch $CTM3_DIR/c3run/c3run_example.job